 Do you suffer from pain, stiffness, or other symptoms of joint degeneration and arthritis?
 If you have been suffering for several months, don’t hesitate any further to get the help you need.
 Steven W. Meier, MD is a board-certified orthopedic surgeon and expert in joint preservation.
 Contact Meier Orthopedic Sports and Regenerative Medicine today to set up your appointment.
 Our office number is 310.736.2793.

-Next, learn about bone alignment alteration surgery.
+Next, learn about Osteotomy.